Before contacting our technical or product support, please go through our FAQ—answers to the frequently asked questions.

 macmon is modularly designed and can be licensed in different ways.
 The basis is the number of MAC addresses (nodes) to be authenticated.

-For smaller companies, macmon offers the NAC smart solution which is available as a complete turnkey package including implementation.
+For smaller companies, macmon offers the NAC smart solution which is available as a complete turnkey package including the implementation.

-Beyond the NAC features—and usually even before using NAC—this is one of the core functions of macmon.
+Beyond the NAC features—and usually even before using NAC—this is one of the core functionalities of macmon.
 Monitoring can be done for the whole network or just parts of it, resulting in alarms or logs, or even passing the data to a SIEM solution.

 The specially created module Past Viewer offers the possibility to store connection data in a separate database for a long time.
 This way forensic analyses can be made at any time, but also impact analyses for planned maintenance work on the network are of enormous help.

 The scalable architecture of macmon NAC offers the possibility to operate and centrally manage a whole group of servers instead of just one central server.
 Thus, high-availability concepts for effective NAC strategies can be implemented.
 The performance of macmon NAC can be expanded in parallel but also by resources within a central system in such a way that distributed structures can also be covered by a single system.
 The optimal strategy depends on your expectations and goals and we will be happy to discuss it with you personally.